IIIF/api/source/auth/2.0/index.md

 The access token service is used by the client to obtain an access token, which it then sends to a probe service.

-The access token service URI is opened by setting the `src` property of an `<iframe />` HTML element and waiting for a message from that frame, as described in the [fix me](interaction-for-browser-based-client-applications) section.
+The access token service URI is opened by setting the `src` property of an `<iframe />` HTML element and waiting for a message from that frame, as described in the [Access Token Service Request][auth20-access-token-service-request] section.
 This approach is necessary because the access token service needs to be presented with the same authorizing aspect that browser-initiated requests will present to the corresponding access-controlled resource.

 ### 4.1.
-Service Description
+Access Token Service Description
 {: #access-token-service-description}

 The access token service _MUST_ be included in the `service` property of the access service it is associated with, and the client uses that access token service after the user interacts with the parent access service.
 It has the following properties: